-In today’s highly linked society, many people find the ordinary yet tedious process of managing shared spending to be a real pain.
+Many people in today’s highly interconnected society find the ordinary yet tedious process of managing shared spending to be a significant challenge.
 The need for a simple and effective solution is evident in any situation where multiple people must divide costs, such as when roommates divide rent and utilities, when friends share dinner costs, or when coworkers manage the budget for a team project.

 Apps like Splitwise revolutionize shared financial responsibility in this context.
 The global expense management software market, which includes bill-splitting apps, is expected to grow from $500.6 million in 2021 to $993.02 million by 2031, at a CAGR of 7.0%.